NikhilNarayana/Melee-YouTube-Uploader/README.md

 When using this quirk of the field, it will find the newest file in the directory you give it, so make sure no other files are written to this folder other than the OBS recordings.
 This is best used for uploading or queueing videos during an event.

 #### Title Format
-Options can be expanded upon on request.
+All the options support no characters and the available options can be expanded upon on request.

 ### Optional
 #### Match Type Prefix and Suffix